Skip to content

 What gear do you use and do you have backups?

 I use amazing Nikon products and have since I started taking photographs in high school.
 You can see a full list of all of my gear under the Gear section.
 I have two full frame camera bodies so that I always have a backup.
-I have seven lenses, 3 flashes, 3 pocket wizards and 4 radio poppers.
+I have seven lenses, 3 Nikon flashes, 2 Profoto flashes, 3 pocket wizards and 4 radio poppers.
 I have backups for backups so that I am always prepared.

 Do you shoot in color or black and white?